Sidelobe/HyperBuffer/README.md

 ## Design paradigms:

 HyperBuffer is designed as a multi-dimensional extension to `std::array` and/or `std::vector`.
-However, it differs from those classes with in the 'points of commitment', i.e. the point at which certain parameters have to be specified:
+However, it differs from said standard library classes on the 'points of commitment', i.e. the point in time at which certain parameters have to be specified (and cannot be changed afterwards):

 |                          | `HyperBuffer`           | `std::array` | `std::vector` |
 |--------------------------|:-----------------------:|:------------:|:------------:|